perpetualKid/GetText.NET/README.md

 A cross-platform .NET implementation of the GNU/Gettext library, largely based on [NGettext](https://github.com/VitaliiTsilnyk/NGettext).

-GetText.NET has simplified usage (such as removed the need for LC_MESSAGES subfolder to place translation files), and focusing on more recent .NET implementations such as .NET framework 4.8 and .NET Core 3.1.
-To allow publishing, it has been renamed to GetTExt.NET and repackaged for Nuget.
+GetText.NET has simplified usage (i.e. removed the need for LC_MESSAGES subfolder to place translation files), and focuses on more recent .NET implementations such as .NET framework 4.8 and .NET Core 3.1.
+To allow independent nuget publishing, it has been renamed to GetText.NET and repackaged.

 This fully managed library targets **Microsoft .NET Standard 2.0** to support a wide range of .NET implementations including **.NET Framework** 4.6.1, **.NET Core** 2.0, **Mono** and [more](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.0.md).
 It is fully **COM** and **CLS** compatible.

 This implementation loads translations directly from gettext *.mo files and can handle multiple translation domains and multiple locales in one application instance.
 There is no need to compile satellite assemblies.
 GetText.NET supports both little-endian and big-endian MO files, automatic (header-based) encoding detection and (optional) plural form rules parsing.

 By default, GetText.NET uses pre-compiled plural form rules for most known locales.
-You can enable plural form rule parsing from *.mo file headers (see `MoCompilingPluralLoader` description below) or use a custom plural rules passed to your Catalog instance through API.
+Additionally, plural form rules can be parsed from *.mo file headers (see `MoCompilingPluralLoader` description below) or custom plural rules can be passed to the Catalog instance through API.

 Why GetText.NET?
 ---------------